 We’re all tempted to start the day off with a to-do list as long as our arm, and then feel very disheartened at the end of the day when we’ve only checked off a few things.
 But when did we start measuring a good day by how productive we’ve been?
 Harness the power of intention setting — but start small.
 Set one intention the night before — like spending five minutes meditating before you get up or drinking eight glasses of water throughout the day — and then aim to meet that.
 Once you’ve mastered one, add another until you’ve built up an arsenal of healthy habits that just happen.

 Is there anything better than a good stretch?
 There are simple things that can have a significant impact on our lives.
 Taking five minutes to stretch those stiff limbs after a day in front of the computer is a great way to wind down and keep your joints limber.
 You’ll be surprised at what a difference getting those kinks and cricks out can make.
-Try this yoga video as a good starting point.
+Watch this yoga video “7 Minute Bedtime Yoga With Adriene” below the article as a good starting point.

 Now, this is easier said than done.
 But there is no denying — avoiding that snooze button has its benefits.
 In her book, ‘The 5 Second Rule’, Mel Robbins explains how hitting snooze really can result in us starting our day in a groggier state than if we’d woken up with the alarm clock.
 We then take longer to get going and have to deal with the frustration of a slow, unproductive morning.
 So, don’t roll over and go back to sleep.
 You snooze?
 You lose.